 What does the random number generator do?

-Generates random integers or decimals within a custom min/max range.
-Supports multiple values at once and unique (no-duplicate) sets — all in your browser.
+Generates random integers or decimals within a custom min/max range using Web Crypto when available.
+Supports unique sets, dice, coin flips, and list picks — all in your browser.

 Is the random number generator private?